uwcartlab/webmapping/Chapter05/readme.md

 ### [Return Home](../../../) | [Previous Chapter](../Chapter04) | [Next Chapter](../Chapter06)

-Chapter 05: Dynamic Mapping with Leaflet
+Chapter 5: Dynamic Mapping with Leaflet
 ======================================

 Congratulations on making your first interactive web map with Leaflet last chapter!
-Chapter 05 continues to build on your first lab assignment by introducing Leaflet interaction operators.
-Chapter 05 includes four lab lessons and ends with Activity 6 requiring you to implement _pan_, _zoom_, _retrieve_, and _sequence_ on scaled proportional symbols.
+Chapter 5 continues to build on Chapter 4 by introducing Leaflet interaction operators.
+Chapter 5 includes four lessons and ends with Activity 6 requiring you to implement _pan_, _zoom_, _retrieve_, and _sequence_ on scaled proportional symbols.

 *   In Lesson 1, we introduce pseudocoding in support of scaling your proportional point symbols to your spatiotemporal dataset.
 *   In Lesson 2, we introduce the _pan_, _zoom_, and _retrieve_ operators that are well-supported in Leaflet.